- Why is it important for a leader to take responsibility in a republic of self-governing citizens?

 Smith, Jean Edward.
 Eisenhower in War and Peace.
 New York: Random House, 2012.

-Students compare and contrast the public and private letters and discuss the importance of taking responsibility.
+Allow students compare and contrast the public and private letters and discuss the importance of taking responsibility using the questions at the bottom of the handout.

 Debrief the student responses with a larger class discussion.